d6lts/cck/theme/README.txt

   types it appears in.

 - content-field.tpl.php
-  If none of the above is present, the generic template will be used.
+  If none of the above is present, the base template will be used.

-Those template variants should be placed in your theme's root folder.
-Please note that your theme's content-field-xxxxxx.tpl.php variants will not get called if the generic content-field.tpl.php template is not present as well.
+IMPORTANT :
+Suggestions work only if the theme also has the base template.
+If your theme has content-field-*.tpl.php files, it must also have a content-field.tpl.php file.

 Formatters theme function